andymeneely/victory-point-salad/docs/RULES.md

 <div class="snark">
 Ah, the magical hand limit of 5.
 </div>
-You will have a **Hand** of cards.
+You will have a **Hand** of Special cards.
 In your Hand, you are limited to having 5 cards by the end of your turn.
-At any time, you may **Trash** a card from your Hand for no cost or penalty.

-Place Trashed cards back in the box, or in an agreed-upon receptacle.
+At any time, you may **Trash** a card from your Hand.
+Place Trashed cards back in the box.

 <div class="snark">
-You do not receive any extra VPs for having a well-organized Tableau.
+You won't get extra veeps for having a well-organized tableau.

 Or will you??
 </div>